raksonibs/docker_base_images/README.md

 The dns server is not included by default.
 To use it:

-* Add the localdns container as a service in the development env's docker-compose, to make the dns server available to containers that want to use it.
-E.g.:
+* Add the localdns container as a service in the development env's docker-compose, e.g.:

       services:
         dns: